Sarthory/app.sartori.capitani_sd_conecta/README.md

 # App Features

-### Application implemented in React, to serve as a search tool for GitHub users and listing some information about search matches.
+### Application implemented in React, to serve as a search tool for GitHub users and list some information about the search matches.

 ### By typing a username/login, this app consumes GitHub REST API then inflates the screen with users data (in case there's any) in form of cards.